bdombro/wordpress-global-meta-box-order/Readme.md

-# Global Meta Box Order
+# Unified Meta Box Order

 Intuitively harmonize column layout and meta box positions across all backend users of your WordPress installation.

+Credit: This plugin is derived from the abandoned [Global Meta Box Order plugin](https://wordpress.org/plugins/global-meta-box-order) with hopes to be more stable and better support new versions of Wordpress.

 ## Quick Overview